edirisinghebisandi-lgtm/PM2.5-Dashboard/README.md

 The analysis is based on the Greenhouse Gas and Air Pollutant Emissions dataset, which includes information on emissions across sectors, subsectors, regions, and geographical locations.

 ## Objectives
-Analyse PM2.5 emission trends over time
+1.Analyse PM2.5 emission trends over time
-Identify high-emission sectors and subsectors
-Compare emissions across regions
+2.Identify high-emission sectors and subsectors 3.Compare emissions across regions
-Visualise geographical distribution of emissions Provide an interactive dashboard for data exploration
+4.Visualise geographical distribution of emissions 5.Provide an interactive dashboard for data exploration

 ## Dataset
 Source: Humanitarian Data Exchange (HDX)